RainingSea/cese/project/website/NoteTakingApp/ce/ce_2/task plan.md

 [CONTENT]
-1. **Required packages**:
-   - Flask: For web development and handling HTTP requests.
-   - os: For file handling and directory operations.

-2. **Required Other language third-party packages**:
-   - Bootstrap: For responsive frontend design (optional).
-   - jQuery: For easier DOM manipulation (optional).

-3. **Logic Analysis**:
-   - **main.py**:
-     - `Main` class: Initializes the application, creates instances of `UserManager` and `NoteManager`, and runs the main application loop.
-   - **UserManager**:
-     - `register(username: str, password: str)`: Registers a new user by saving credentials to `users.txt`.
-     - `login(username: str, password: str)`: Validates user credentials against `users.txt`.
-   - **NoteManager**:
-     - `add_note(title: str, content: str)`: Adds a new note to the user's note file.
-     - `edit_note(title: str, new_content: str)`: Edits an existing note in the user's note file.
-     - `delete_note(title: str)`: Deletes a note from the user's note file.
-     - `get_notes()`: Retrieves a list of notes for the logged-in user.
-     - `search_notes(title: str)`: Searches for notes by title in the user's note file.

-4. **Task list**:
-   - main.py
-   - templates/login.html
-   - templates/registration.html
-   - templates/dashboard.html
-   - templates/add_note.html
-   - templates/view_note.html
-   - templates/search_note.html
-   - users.txt (initialize as an empty file)

-5. **Shared Knowledge**:
-   - Follow PEP 8 coding standards for Python code.
-   - Organize HTML templates in a dedicated 'templates' directory for clarity.
-   - Ensure user input is validated on both frontend and backend to prevent errors.
-   - Maintain a consistent naming convention for files and functions to enhance readability.
-   - Consider implementing basic error handling for file operations to manage potential issues with file access.
+"Required packages": [
+    "os",
+    "json"
+],

+"Required Other language third-party packages": [],

+"Logic Analysis": [
+    {
+        "filename": "main.py",
+        "classes": [
+            {
+                "class": "Main",
+                "methods": [
+                    {
+                        "method": "main",
+                        "description": "Entry point of the application, initializes UserManager and NoteManager."
+                    }
+                ]
+            },
+            {
+                "class": "UserManager",
+                "methods": [
+                    {
+                        "method": "register",
+                        "description": "Registers a new user by saving username and password to users.txt."
+                    },
+                    {
+                        "method": "login",
+                        "description": "Validates user credentials against users.txt."
+                    }
+                ]
+            },
+            {
+                "class": "NoteManager",
+                "methods": [
+                    {
+                        "method": "add_note",
+                        "description": "Adds a new note by saving title and content to notes.txt."
+                    },
+                    {
+                        "method": "get_notes",
+                        "description": "Retrieves a list of all notes from notes.txt."
+                    },
+                    {
+                        "method": "get_note_details",
+                        "description": "Fetches details of a specific note based on note_id."
+                    },
+                    {
+                        "method": "edit_note",
+                        "description": "Edits an existing note and updates notes.txt."
+                    },
+                    {
+                        "method": "delete_note",
+                        "description": "Deletes a specific note from notes.txt."
+                    },
+                    {
+                        "method": "search_notes",
+                        "description": "Searches for notes by title and returns matching results."
+                    }
+                ]
+            }
+        ]
+    },
+    {
+        "filename": "templates/login.html",
+        "description": "HTML page for user login with username and password fields."
+    },
+    {
+        "filename": "templates/registration.html",
+        "description": "HTML page for user registration with fields for username, password, and confirm password."
+    },
+    {
+        "filename": "templates/dashboard.html",
+        "description": "HTML page that displays a list of notes with options to view, edit, or delete."
+    },
+    {
+        "filename": "templates/add_note.html",
+        "description": "HTML page for adding a new note with fields for title and content."
+    },
+    {
+        "filename": "templates/view_note.html",
+        "description": "HTML page that shows details of a note with options to edit or delete."
+    },
+    {
+        "filename": "templates/search_note.html",
+        "description": "HTML page with a search bar for finding notes by title and displaying results."
+    },
+    {
+        "filename": "users.txt",
+        "description": "Text file for storing user credentials."
+    },
+    {
+        "filename": "notes.txt",
+        "description": "Text file for storing notes in a structured format."
+    }
+],

+"Task list": [
+    "main.py",
+    "templates/login.html",
+    "templates/registration.html",
+    "templates/dashboard.html",
+    "templates/add_note.html",
+    "templates/view_note.html",
+    "templates/search_note.html",
+    "users.txt",
+    "notes.txt"
+],

+"Shared Knowledge": "Ensure proper file handling for reading and writing to text files.
+Implement basic error handling for user inputs and file operations.
+The application should maintain a simple and intuitive user interface for ease of navigation."
 [/CONTENT]